wix/Detox/docs/APIRef.ActionsOnElement.md

 ### `tap(point)`
-Simulates a tap on the element at the specified point, or at its activation point if no point is specified.
+Simulates a tap on the element at the specified point, or at element's activation point if no point is specified.

 `point`—a point in the element's coordinate space (optional)